Safety

 What this means for the routes most travelers actually use

-Nyungwe requires a little more route discipline because it pushes the trip farther west and south, but it remains a valid tourism circuit when the current advisory picture supports your exact path.
+Nyungwe needs the same kind of route-specific check because it pushes the trip farther west and south.
+Treat it as a valid tourism circuit only when the current advisory picture and local routing support your exact path.

 • Keep Kigali and Volcanoes as the cleanest short-route pair.

-• Treat Rubavu and deeper western routing with more advisory awareness than a Kigali-only city stay.
+• Treat Rubavu, Rusizi, and deeper western routing with more advisory awareness than a Kigali-only city stay.

 • Avoid casual improvisation near poorly marked border areas.